Skip to main content

 • Conduct a tune-up of existing building systems.

-• Certify high performance.
+• Certify as a high performance building.

 • Receive an exemption.